PGBSNH20/ludo-v2-ludogame-v2-group-8/Documentation/logbook.md

 # Log book documentation
 ---

+**2021-05-14**
+- Created an image of the ludo board for starter
+- Created a roll dice for starter

+---

 **2021-05-12**
 - Exploring and getting knowledge so that we can work on our project
 - Included a CSS stylesheet called styles.css